Die Nibelungen (1966–67 film): Part 1: Siegfried

 In Worms, capital of the kingdom of Burgundy, Rüdiger von Bechelaren, margrave of Bavaria, arrives in embassy with Blödelin, brother of king Etzel, in order to ask for the hand of Kriemhild, sister of King Gunther, for the king of the Huns, but she refuses.
 However, Giselher, the king's brother, and Rüdiger's daughter Hildegund fall in love, and Rüdiger happily consents to this marriage.

-The minstrel Volker von Alzey sings then the exploits of the hero Siegfried of Xanten.
+The minstrel Volker von Alzey then extols the virtues and exploits of the hero Siegfried of Xanten.
 Son of King Siegmund of Xanten, he finishes his apprenticeship with the dwarf Mime and forges a magnificent sword.
 Learning that the dragon Fafnir is terrorising the region, he decides to challenge him in his cave.
 He kills him and then follows the advice of a bird and bathes in the dragon's blood, which makes him invulnerable except for a spot on his back where an ash leaf has landed.

 He ventures into the territory of the Nibelung and seizes their legendary treasure, stolen from the daughters of the Rhine by the king of the Dwarves, Alberich, as well as the magic helm which allows him to make himself invisible by pronouncing a magic formula.
 Siegfried then travels to Iceland, where he rescues the queen of the country, Brunhild, prisoner in a palace made inaccessible by the volcano.
 She falls in love with him and he promises to come back for her.